A Garden Dreamed and Created

 In 2021 John Powell installed a vertical bamboo skirt on the east and south sides of the higher ipe deck.
 This screen is a dramatic backdrop for a re-conceived garden on the south side of the deck, bordering the aggregate walk (the yews and pachysandra had gotten thready).
 Fortunately, John had placed some handsome rocks there in prior years, strong punctuation for new boxwood, chokeberries and moss.

 Winter snowmelt and 2022 spring torrential rains washed out a chunk of the Lac St. Cloud’s South border, so Powell and crew added drainage pipes and a 6” steel border around the entire lake and its islands.
+He also fashioned a sturdy dark-stained wooden handrail for the north side steps.

 Photos of the garden